tseguin715/Amazon-product-recommender/README.md

 ## Recommendations from collaborative filtering techniques

-The first approach in this project was to use publicly available data comprised of product reviews and meta data from Amazon collected in 2018 to create a collaborative-filtering based recommender system via a commandline program.
-This approach used the '5-core' review datasets (where every reviewer and every product has at least 5 reviews) and meta data for all products in all departments.
+The first approach in this project for building recommenders was to create a collaborative-filtering based recommender as a standalone .py script.
+This approach would draw data as needed from the '5-core' review datasets (where every reviewer and every product has at least 5 reviews) and meta data for all products in any department to generate recommendations.
 Given a user input of product ratings, the goal was to provide recommendations for each department a user rated products in.

 The basic process goes as:
 1. Take in user input of ratings